Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 2\pi \int_{1}^{0} D( \mu, \alpha ) \mu \sqrt{1 - \mu^2} d\mu = 1
 $$

-More generally, we get the cumulative distribution function:
+More generally, we get the cumulative distribution function (CDF):

 $$
 cdf(\mu, \alpha) = 2\pi \int_{1}^{\mu} D( \mu_i, \alpha ) \mu_i \sqrt{1 - \mu_i^2} d\mu_i
 $$

-## The case of GGX
+### The case of GGX

 In the case of the well-known GGX model, the NDF is: